-Find "a home on the web" at our website: www.stpaulsbhm.org.
-It includes a comprehensive sacred music section with a plethora of information, including ways to support sacred music at the cathedral.
+Find "a home on the web" at our website: www.stpaulsbhm.org/sacred-music.
+It includes a comprehensive sacred music section, including ways to support sacred music at the Cathedral.

 THE CATHEDRAL OF SAINT PAUL

 2120 3RD AVENUE NORTH

 BIRMINGHAM, ALABAMA 35203

 WWW.STPAULSBHM.ORG 205.251.1279